Leo the Lion (MGM): Parodies

 One of the episode title cards for the animated PBS series, Arthur (the episode "Sue Ellen Moves In") involves Buster walking into the circle and roaring like the MGM lion (subsequent episodes with the title card would feature Buster making other noises such as an elephant trumpeting or simply belching).
 The titular character then walks up behind him and laughs.

 The animated sitcom Family Guy parodied Leo in the Season 12 episode "Brian's a Bad Father".

-The Pokémon anime featured a Zorua, a Meowth, and a Pikachu parodying Leo.
+The Pokémon anime featured a Zorua, a Meowth and a Pikachu parodying Leo.

 In the 1997 Warner Bros./Turner Pictures/Turner Feature Animation feature film Cats Don't Dance, the story takes place at Mammoth Pictures in Hollywood.
 Mammoth's logo is also a spoof of MGM's, with a trumpeting elephant seen in the filmstrip circle and a Latin motto in the filmstrip above the elephant's head reading, "Optimum Est Maximum," which translates to "Bigger is better."

-A "film" called Sonia Honey (a spoof of skater/actress Sonia Henie) was featured in the "movie" segment of an episode of The Carol Burnett Show which originally aired on CBS-TV on Wednesday, October 13, 1971, at 8:00 P.M.
+A "film" called Sonia Honey (a spoof of skater/actress Sonia Henie) was featured in the "movie" segment of an episode of The Carol Burnett Show which originally aired on CBS on Wednesday, October 13, 1971, at 8:00 P.M.
 Eastern time.
 The "film" was produced by "Metro-Goldwyn-Mouth," with Ms. Burnett seen in the filmstrip circle in a sequined dress and heard doing a variation on her famous "Tarzan yell," with the "studio"'s name seen in a Wide Latin chiseled font on the top of the circle (a la the MGM logo of the 1950s).

 In an episode of Punky Brewster entitled "Punky Brewster's Workout," Punky, Margeaux, and Alan make a Jane Fonda-style workout video.
 The "video" is produced by "P.B.P."
 (Punky Brewster Productions), with an MGM logo parody at the end of the video, in which Punky's dog, Brandon, is seen and heard barking in the filmstrip circle, drawn and colored in by the kids.

 In an episode of the PBS kids' series Zoom, which aired Monday, January 9, 1978, "Zoomer" Shona parodies Leo for the opening of the "Cinema ZOOM" segment.

-Other parodies, in Malaysian cartoon Upin & Ipin character, Kak Ros parody MGM logo old version with the gold logo sign in a special episode of Upin & Ipin.
+Other parodies, in Malaysian cartoon Upin & Ipin character, Kak Ros parody MGM logo old version with the gold logo sign in special episode of Upin & Ipin.

+The Wizard of Oz at Sphere (2025), an immersive 4D version of MGM's own 1939 film created specifically to screen at Sphere in the Las Vegas Valley, opens with the Cowardly Lion (Bert Lahr) taking Leo's place inside the filmstrip circle.